borispovod/crypti-dapps-docs/README.md

 Using our Command Line Interface *crypti-cli*.
 Developers can easily generate a new genesis block for their dapp's sidechain, clone the **Crypti DApp Toolkit** as a base project structure and create new contracts.

 For more information on how to proceed with developing your first Crypti based dapp.
-Please read the tutorials which are part of this documentation.
+Please read the tutorials included in this documentation.

 ### Sandboxing